elastic/prodfiler-documentation/getting-started.md

 [./scripts/upload_symbols.sh](https://github.com/optimyze/prodfiler-documentation/blob/main/scripts/upload-symbols.sh).

-Please be aware that this process can take some time: Even if the symbols are present in our backend, there can be a signficant lag (up to 30 minutes) between the backend having the symbols and the corresponding frames being symbolized properly.
+Please be aware that this process can take some time: Even if the symbols are present in our backend, there can be significant lag (up to 30 minutes) between the backend having the symbols and the corresponding frames being symbolized properly.

 ## Unstripped Golang binaries